guide to cybercriminal

 IT Service Checklist for Small and Medium-Sized Businesses

-Most business owners that rely on their IT have heard about managed It services.
+Most business owners that rely on their IT have heard about managed II services.
 Many already subscribe to some form of outsourced IT service.
 It is one of the best ways to cut down your business’ operational costs while gaining value through the use of services that, if they were to be purchased intermittently, would cost a lot more.
-Today, we thought we’d list some of the most important variables you should consider if you are looking to choose a managed IT services provider.

 Fast, Fast, Fast

-If your business is going to use a service over hiring your own IT professionals, you have to know that the service provider can provide you with the reaction speed necessary to do the job.
+If your small business is going to use a service over hiring your own IT professionals, you have to know that the service provider can provide you with the reaction speed necessary to do the job.
 At Point North Networks, Inc., we can do you one better.
-We use some of the most cutting edge management software available to monitor and maintain your hardware and network’s integrity, patch your software before there are problems, and do all of this proactively.

 You need an IT service provider who can return your IT to an acceptable standard of working order as quickly as possible, but if it’s always working as intended, that would be better, no?
-Get proactive and forget downtime.
+Get proactive and forget the downtime.

 Disaster Recovery

-Many business owners don’t know how to identify a disaster, let alone have a disaster recovery platform in place.
-With a comprehensive IT services platform from Point North Networks, Inc., you will.
-Not only does our managed IT service offering come with comprehensive backup and disaster recovery built in, it comes with the experience of our certified technicians who have seen everything and can get your business back up and running quickly after any type of disaster, whether it be malware, user error, or full-scale disaster.
+Not only do our IT service management offerings come with a comprehensive backup security and recovery plan built in, but it also comes with the experience of our certified technicians who have seen everything and can get your business back up and running quickly after any type of disaster, whether it be malware, user error, or full-scale disaster.

 Employee Support

-Your staff is going to have computer issues.
-It goes with the territory.
-Sometimes they lose their passwords, sometimes the printer won’t print, sometimes the computer they’re using sounds like a small prop plane.
 No matter what the problem is, Point North Networks, Inc. offers a comprehensive help desk platform.
 Giving your staff direct access to certified technicians can provide the answers they need or the remote help required to deal with 98-out-of-100 situations.

 Budget Planning